line/centraldogma/site/src/sphinx/client-java.rst

       "someObject": {
         "booleanInSomeObject": true // Add this field because it it not in "/a.json".
       },
-      "otherValue": "bar" // Replace the value with "bar".
+      "someValue": "bar" // Replace the value with "bar".
     }

 ``/c.json``